Zorng/ModulaBackend/POSTMAN_TESTING.md

 - Token may have expired (72 hours default)
 - Token may have been revoked
 - Token may have already been accepted

+### "Employee not found or does not belong to tenant"

+- Verify employee ID is correct
+- Ensure employee belongs to the same tenant as the admin
+- Check that employee exists in the database

+### "Employee is already assigned to this branch"

+- Cannot assign same employee to same branch twice
+- Check existing branch assignments first

+### "Cannot disable your own account"

+- Admins cannot disable themselves
+- Use a different admin account to disable this employee

+### "Employee is already disabled"

+- Employee status is already set to DISABLED
+- No action needed